 Step 1: Are you eligible?

-If you don’t have an internet connection, or if PhaseFinder is down, you can call DOH at 1-800-525-0127, press #.
-That number has seen long response times and a logjam of people trying to get information, so you may not be able to get through.
+If you have any questions, you can call DOH at 1-800-525-0127, then press #.
+That number had seen long response times and a logjam of people trying to get information, so you may not be able to get through.

 Step 2: Find a vaccination site

 Once you’ve determined you’re eligible to be vaccinated, you can find a vaccination site on DOH’s website.
-You can see the map here, too, via DOH:
+In March, DOH launched a new tool that allows you to enter your ZIP code and find available appointments near you.

-If you know you’re eligible to receive the vaccine and aren’t having success finding a vaccination site through DOH’s website, or if you don’t have internet access, try calling DOH at 1-800-525-0127, press #, or at its alternate phone number of 888-856-5816.
+If you aren’t having success finding a vaccination site through DOH’s website, try calling DOH at 1-800-525-0127, press #, or at its alternate phone number of 888-856-5816.
 Another reminder: DOH has seen long response times and a logjam of people trying to get information, so you may not be able to get through.

 You also can and should check your local health district’s website.
 In King County, that’s Public Health — Seattle & King County.

-If you still cannot find a vaccination site with open appointments, but you know you’re eligible to be vaccinated, contact your primary care provider for guidance.
+If you cannot find a vaccination site with open appointments, contact your primary-care provider for guidance.

 Once you find an open vaccination site near you, you’ll need to make an appointment, if available.